 When a decision to deviate from a course syllabus due to COVID-19 has been made, the deviation is valid during the entire validity period and also applies to any retake exams that fall within this validity period.
 When the decision has expired (i.e. the validity period is over), all examinations return to their original formats, this also applies to retake exams.
 If teaching staff at a course or programme wishes to keep the new examination format even after COVID-19, the course syllabus must be revised.
 Regardless of chosen examination format, the assessment of how well a student fulfils intended learning outcomes must be equal to regular assessments.

 Can an activated webcam be required for teaching and examination?

-If a student is participating in an online meeting and it is necessary to participate with a camera, a teacher can demand that the student participates with an activated camera.
+If a student is participating in an online meeting and it is necessary to participate with video, a teacher can demand that the student participates with an activated webcam.
 If there is no necessary need for using a webcam, a teacher cannot demand that the student uses one, regardless of if the course component is compulsory or not.
-Students must be informed of the requirement of having a camera in good time prior to the event if this is a requirement.
+Students must be informed of the requirement of having a webcam in good time prior to the event if this is a requirement.
 If a student does not have access to a webcam or if the technology malfunctions, another solution must be found, or the student must be offered a new chance.